LeShon Johnson: Criminal activity

 Court documents show that Johnson ran a dog fighting operation in Broken Arrow and Haskell known as "Mal Kant Kennels."
 In 2004, he pled guilty to animal fighting charges for operating the "Krazyside Kennels."
 In 2005, he pled guilty to the crime of dog fighting in Hughes County, Oklahoma and received a five-year deferred sentence.

 In March 2025, the United States Department of Justice charged Johnson with possession of 190 pit bull dogs used for "animal fighting venture and for selling, transporting, and delivering a dog for use in an animal fighting venture."
 Authorities said this is believed to be the largest number of dogs taken from a single person in a federal dog-fighting case.
 If convicted, Johnson is facing a maximum penalty of five years in prison, and a $250,000 fine on each count.
 Johnson was later convicted on all charges on August 5, 2025.

+On September 10, 2026, Johnson was sentenced to 60 months for dog fighting and trafficking.
+He must also serve 3 years of post sentence supervision and pay a $30,000 fine.